-Figure 20: Terminal Insertion into IPG Header (Correct Insertion)
+Figure 18: Terminal Insertion into IPG Header (Correct Insertion)

-Figure 21: Terminal Insertion into IPG Header (Incorrect Insertion)
+Figure 19: Terminal Insertion into IPG Header (Incorrect Insertion)

-- 28) It is recommended that a port plug be placed into the unused lead port on the header.
-The tip setscrew should be tightened when using the port plug. - 29) If the pocket is in the subcutaneous location place two sutures into the fascia, spaced appropriately for the suture holes in the IPG.
-This should be a nonabsorbable suture 0 or 1-0 (Ethibond, Silk or Prolene). - 30) Place the sutures through the suture holes in the IPG header. - 31) Insert the IPG into the pocket.
+- 26) It is recommended that a port plug be placed into the unused lead port on the header.
+The tip setscrew should be tightened when using the port plug. - 27) If the pocket is in the subcutaneous location place two sutures into the fascia, spaced appropriately for the suture holes in the IPG.
+This should be a nonabsorbable suture 0 or 1-0 (Ethibond, Silk or Prolene). - 28) Place the sutures through the suture holes in the IPG header. - 29) Insert the IPG into the pocket.

-32) Gently coil excess lead body and place adjacent to the IPG (Figure 22) such that the excess lead body is not placed directly in front or behind the IPG (Figure 23).
+30) Gently coil excess lead body and place adjacent to the IPG in the space previously made cephalad and midline (Figure 20) such that the excess lead body is not placed directly in front or behind the IPG (Figure 21).
 Ensure that lead body is not pulled taut and allow slack in the path between electrode and IPG pocket.